MudroadWhite/pm-neo4j-helper/scripts/v3/readme.md

 ## Known Issues

 ##### Unrecognized Tactics
-Same as tactics in volume 1,several new tactics have been found but due to my limit I cannot determine the exact propositions that involve within.
-Below at the progress their appearance should be easy to be found, and following the scripts their locations on the book should also be easy to be checked out.
+Same as tactics in [volume 1](scripts/v1/readme), several new tactics have been found.
+Due to my limit, I cannot determine the exact propositions that involve within.
+Below at the progress their appearances should be easily found, and following the scripts their locations on the book also should be easily checked out.
 These tactics include:
 - tactic Induct
 - tactic []<=
 - tactic []>=